-According to the IMF, the Fund's Resident Representative in Ukraine M.Alier reported that "in the context of the ongoing cooperation with the National Bank of Ukraine, in October 26 - November 2 term the IMF technical mission of experts would come to Kyiv".
+According to the IMF, M.Alier, the Fund's Resident Representative in Ukraine reported that "in the context of the ongoing cooperation with the National Bank of Ukraine, on October 26 to November 2 the IMF technical mission of experts will come to Kyiv".
 The IMF technical mission in Ukraine has already completed its work.
 Moreover, the Fund reported that the technical mission results would not be published.

-Director of the IMF External Relations Department G.Rice said that the fund has not discussed the restoration of cooperation with Ukraine yet.
-The mission discussed the government's program to reform the financial sector, including the measures taken by the authorities to address the issue of loans not being serviced, to create more favorable conditions for banks lending as well as reform priorities for 2013.
+Director of the IMF External Relations Department G.Rice said that the fund has not yet discussed the restoration of cooperation with Ukraine.
+The mission discussed a governmental program to reform the financial sector, including measures to be taken by authorities to address the issue of loans not being serviced, to create more favorable conditions for banks to lend, as well as reform priorities for 2013.

-Obviously, the IMF will wait for declaration of West formal assessment of the parliamentary elections in Ukraine, and depending on the declaration results will adjust its cooperation with official Kyiv.
+Obviously, the IMF will wait for the West's formal assessment of the parliamentary elections in Ukraine, and depending on the assessment results will adjust its cooperation with Kyiv.